-inspector text
+inspector

 Using inspector text In Your Programming Code

-Visual Basic Projects, Excel VBA Macros, Etc.
+Visual Basic Projects, Excel VBA Macros, Access VBA Macros, Etc.

 As a developer, you can freely distribute the free edition of inspector text to your users.
+However, if you want to distribute a paid edition of inspector text to your users, you must buy a distribution license to do so.

 Here's an example: